filipe-silva/FireflyIII.Net/generated/docs/AvailableBudgetsApi.md

             config.BasePath = "https://demo.firefly-iii.org";
             // Configure OAuth2 access token for authorization: firefly_iii_auth
             config.AccessToken = "YOUR_ACCESS_TOKEN";
+            // Configure Bearer token for authorization: local_bearer_auth config.AccessToken = "YOUR_BEARER_TOKEN";

             var apiInstance = new AvailableBudgetsApi(config);
             var id = 1;  // int | The ID of the object.X
-            var availableBudget = new AvailableBudget(); // AvailableBudget | JSON array or form value with updated available budget information.
+            var availableBudgetUpdate = new AvailableBudgetUpdate(); // AvailableBudgetUpdate | JSON array or form value with updated available budget information.
 See the model for the exact specifications.

             try
             {
                 // Update existing available budget, to change for example the date range of the amount or the amount itself.
-                AvailableBudgetSingle result = apiInstance.UpdateAvailableBudget(id, availableBudget);
+                AvailableBudgetSingle result = apiInstance.UpdateAvailableBudget(id, availableBudgetUpdate);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)